Close Menu

 Our clients tell us they can’t work and we believe them.
 While we don’t win every case, we care more about our clients than having a perfect success rate.

 Your lawyer will check the status of your case for you.
 The lawyer must check the status of your case in order to know if the SSA is doing their job.
-If you receive any medical information or any letters from the SSA, you need to submit that information to your lawyer as soon as possible.
+If you receive any medical information or any letters from the SSA, then submit that information to your lawyer as soon as possible.

 WHAT WE DO TO HELP YOU WIN SSDI & SSI BENEFITS